adbar/trafilatura/README.md

 ### Author

-Reach out via ia the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.
+Reach out via the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.
 See also social networks for the latest updates.